Fugitive of the Plains

 Fugitive of the Plains is a 1943 American Producers Releasing Corporation Western film of the "Billy the Kid" series directed by Sam Newfield.
-In April 1947 PRC re-released the film as a "streamlined" (edited) "Bronco Buckaroo" version re titled Raiders of Red Rock.
+In April 1947 PRC re-released the film as a "streamlined" (edited) "Bronco Buckaroo" version titled Raiders of Red Rock.

 Plot summary

-Billy and his sidekick Fuzzy get word that crimes are being conducted in his name in nearby Red Rock County.
-Investigating the situation in the hopes of clearing his name, he discovers a gang headed by pretty Kate Shelly.
-Though they know who he is, he pretends to join the gang to smash it from the inside.
+Billy and his sidekick Fuzzy get word that crimes are being conducted in his name near Red Rock County.
+Investigating the situation hoping to clear his name, he discovers a gang headed by pretty Kate Shelly.
+Though they know him, he pretends to join the gang to smash it from the inside.